Jordalenko/DuckHunt/README.md

 ### Known Issues

 - If no shots are fired the game over and restart button will not launch.

+- If shots are fired too quickly the sound will not play.

 - When using a trackpad if the player drags their finger when clicking at all the cursor will grab and ghost the duck gif instead of shooting and disappearing it.